How to hire a private investigator

 They may suspect something and need solid proof of what has been happening to move forward with their actions, whether that might be:

-A personal action, such as cutting off ties with someone whom they hold a personal or intimate relationship with.
+A personal action, such as cutting off ties with someone with whom they hold a personal or intimate relationship.

 A professional action, such as letting an employee go or firing an employee.

 A legal action, such as filing a court case against someone or taking someone to court.